BMR Calculator

 Your Basal Metabolic Rate (BMR) is the number of calories your body burns at complete rest to carry out essential life-sustaining functions such as:

 Even if you lie down all day and do nothing, your body continues to burn calories to keep you alive.
+That energy requirement is your BMR.

 In simple words: